-Unlike electric water heaters, standard tank type water heaters use an insulated storage tank.
-The construction or anatomy of a gas tank type water heater is explained in the tutorial Anatomy of the Gas Water Heater.
+Unlike tankless water heaters, standard tank-type water heaters use an insulated storage tank.
+The construction or anatomy of this appliance is explained in the tutorial Anatomy of the Gas Water Heater.

 Water heaters are generally very reliable but occasionally they do have problems.

 - Rust colored water

 - Low rumbling or popping noise

 - Higher pitched whining

 - Before any troubleshooting is done, make sure to prepare safely for the job by doing the following:

 - Turn off power to an electric water heater.
 Do this by turning off the circuit breaker or fuse powering the heater.

 - Turn the gas pilot control valve to "pilot" setting.